The information below is particularly relevant for practitioners working with children in the early years or those at a similar developmental stage.

 Specialist support in setting

-A Single Point of Request for Involvement (SPORFI) (docx format, 200KB) is a multiagency form used to request support from various educational and health teams for children under 5 with special educational needs and/or disabilities.
-For further information see the Single Point of Request for Involvement (SPORFI Flowchart(pdf format, 200KB).
+A Single Point of Request for Involvement (SPORFI) is a multiagency form used to request support from various educational and health teams for children under 5 with special educational needs and/or disabilities.
+For further information see the Single Point of Request for Involvement (SPORFI) Flowchart.

-Complete the SPORFI form (docx format, 600KB) to make a request.
+Complete the SPORFI form to make a request.
 Services that can be requested include:

 - Speech and Language Therapy (feeding)

 Early Help Children’s Services Early help refers to the collaborative approach taken by all services working with children and families to provide support for a family before problems escalate.
 Accessing early help can address potential issues and improve outcomes for children, young people, and families.
-More information can be found here.
+More information can be found at Early Help and the Locality Community Support Service (LCSS)